 As of April 18, 2023, the price of our Class A Ordinary Shares was \$0.9125 per share.
 We believe the likelihood that warrant holders will exercise their public warrants and private placement warrants that were issued and exchanged for EJFA Private Placement Warrants in the EJFA Merger, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of Class A Ordinary Shares.
-If the market price for our Class A Ordinary Shares is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise on a cash basis their public warrants and private placement warrants that were issued and exchanged for EJFA Private Placement Warrants in the EJFA Merger.
+If the market price for our Class A Ordinary Shares is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise on a cash basis their public warrants and private placement warrants that were issued and exchanged for EJFA Private Placement warrants that were issued and exchanged for EJFA Private Placement Warrants in the EJFA Merger.
 To the extent the public warrants and private placement warrants are exercised by warrant holders, ownership interest of our shareholders will be diluted as a result of such issuances.
 Moreover, the resale of Class A Ordinary Shares issuable upon the exercise of such warrants, or the perception of such sales, may cause the market price of our Class A Ordinary Shares to decline and impact our ability to raise additional financing on favorable terms.
-See "Risk Factors-We may need to raise additional funds in the future, including, but not limited to, through equity, debt, or convertible debt financings, to support business growth, and those funds may be unavailable on acceptable terms, or at all.
-As a result, we may be unable to meet our future capital requirements, which could limit our ability to grow and jeopardize our ability to continue our business" and "Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants" in this prospectus.
+See "Item 3.D.-Risk Factors-We may need to raise additional funds in the future, including, but not limited to, through equity, debt, or convertible debt financings, to support business growth, and those funds may be unavailable on acceptable terms, or at all.
+As a result, we may be unable to meet our future capital requirements, which could limit our ability to grow and jeopardize our ability to continue our business" and "Item 3.D.-Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants" in this Annual Report.